-In the UK, Wilson has developed close, long-term relationships with the Philharmonia, Royal Liverpool Philharmonic and City of Birmingham Symphony orchestras, and has conducted many other British orchestas, including the BBC Symphony, BBC Philharmonic and The Hallé.
-He is Principal Conductor of the Northern Sinfonia and Principal Conductor of the RTÉ Concert Orchestra, Dublin.
+In the UK, Wilson has developed particularly close relationships with the Philharmonia, BBC Philharmonic and BBC Scottish Symphony orchestras and has long-term affiliations with many other British orchestras, including the BBC Symphony, City of Birmingham Symphony, The Hallé and Royal Liverpool Philharmonic orchestras.
+He is Principal Conductor of the Royal Northern Sinfonia and Principal Conductor of the RTÉ Concert Orchestra, Dublin.

 Wilson has a particular affinity with British music, with a flair for interpreting music by Vaughan Williams and Elgar, among many others.
-He also exercises a deep understanding of the core classical repertoire, with an enthusiasm for composers from Sibelius and Szymanowski to John Adams.
-He has a catalogue of over 40 recordings, the most recent of which is a disc of Elgar’s Music in Wartime with the BBC Concert Orchestra on SOMM (Gramophone Editor’s Choice, January 2013).
-In other recent recordings he has conducted the Royal Liverpool Philharmonic Orchestra (on Avie and Naxos) and The Hallé (on its own label).
+He also exercises a deep understanding of the core classical repertoire, with an enthusiasm for composers from Ravel and Stravinsky to John Adams.
+He has a catalogue of over 40 recordings, the most recent of which is a disc of Elgar’s The Spirit of England and With Proud Thanksgiving with the Philharmonia Orchestra and London Symphony Chorus on SOMM.
+In other recent recordings he has conducted the Royal Liverpool Philharmonic Orchestra (on Avie and Naxos) and the Hallé (on its own label).

 Born in Gateshead, England, John Wilson studied composition and conducting at the Royal College of Music, where he was taught by Joseph Horovitz and Neil Thomson.
 He won all the major conducting prizes there, as well as the coveted Tagore Gold Medal for the most outstanding student; in 2011 he was made a Fellow of the Royal College of Music.
 In 1994, Wilson formed his own orchestra, the John Wilson Orchestra, dedicated to performing film music of Hollywood’s golden age.
 He has appeared annually with the orchestra at the BBC Proms following the huge success of his debut in 2009.
-He and the orchestra tour both the USA and the UK in autumn 2013.
-The John Wilson Orchestra records exclusively for EMI Classics.
+Following a hugely successful summer tour of British festivals, as well as to the Grafenegg Music Festival in Austria, he and the orchestra undertake an extensive UK tour in autumn 2014.
+The John Wilson Orchestra records exclusively for Warner Classics (formerly EMI Classics).